S&P downgrades euro zone rescue fund, Greece pressured

 Greece put a brave face on the standoff.
 "There is a little pause in these discussions," Greek Prime Minister Lucas Papademos told CNBC television.
 "But I am confident they will continue and we will reach an agreement that is mutually acceptable in time."

-(Additional reporting by Lefteris Papadimos in Athens, Steve Slater and Richard Hubbard in London, Jan Strupczewski in Brussels and Fiona Ortiz in Madrid; Writing by Paul Taylor; Editing by Tim Pearce)
+(Additional reporting by Lefteris Papadimos in Athens, Steve Slater and Richard Hubbard in London, Jan Strupczewski in Brussels and Fiona Ortiz in Madrid; Writing by Paul Taylor; Editing by Tim Pearce and Alex Richardson)

 India's fuel demand rose 5.4 percent in May, compared with the same period last year.